PaulTran47/econ-grad-app-deadlines/README.md

 ## Overview
 =========================================================================

-Github Page showing application deadlines of Economics PhD programmes.
+GitHub Page showing application deadlines of Economics PhD programmes.

 <p align="right">
   (<a href="#economics-phd-app-deadlines">back to top.</a>)